Distance-Security Tradeoffs for Repeaterless End-to-End QKD Networks: QKD NETWORK

-\item Alice, i.e., $N_0$, runs \gls{tfqkd} with $N_2$ to share a secret key $K_{0, 2}$.
-Similarly, for $ 1 \leq i \leq {m-1}$, each $N_i$ performs \gls{tfqkd} with $N_{i+2}$ to share a secret key $K_{i, {i+2}}$.
+\item Alice, i.e., $N_0$, runs \gls{tfqkd} (or \gls{mdi}-\gls{qkd}) with $N_2$ to share a secret key $K_{0, 2}$.
+Similarly, for $ 1 \leq i \leq {m-1}$, each $N_i$ performs \gls{tfqkd} (or \gls{mdi}-\gls{qkd}) with $N_{i+2}$ to share a secret key $K_{i, {i+2}}$.
 Take notice, now each node has two secret keys and at least one of them is not known to its immediate neighbor, i.e., the node directly connected to itself.

-\item Alice draws a sequences of $n$ uniformly random bits to generates a secret key $X_A \in \{0,1\}^n$.
-Alice then performs XOR operation to $X_A$ with its secret keys to produce the message $M_0 = X_A \oplus P_{0, 1} \oplus K_{0, 2}$.
+\item Alice draws a sequences of $n$ uniformly random bits to generates a secret key $X \in \{0,1\}^n$.
+Alice then performs XOR operation to $X$ with its secret keys to produce the message $M_0 = X \oplus P_{0, 1} \oplus K_{0, 2}$.
 Alice sends $M_0$ to the next hop $N_1$.

-\item Take notice that $N_1$ can't retrieve $X_A$ because it doesn't know $K_{0, 2}$.
-Then $N_1$ again performs XOR operation to $M_0$ with its secret keys to generate the new message $M_1 = M_0 \oplus P_{0, 1} \oplus K_{1, 3} = X_A \oplus K_{0, 2} \oplus K_{1, 3}$ and forward it to the next hop $N_2$.
-With this operation, $N_1$ decrypts the received message $M_0$ with key $K_{0, 1}$ and encrypt it with $K_{1, 3}$.
+\item Take notice that $N_1$ can't retrieve $X$ because it doesn't know $K_{0, 2}$.
+Then $N_1$ again performs XOR operation to $M_0$ with its secret keys to generate the new message $M_1 = M_0 \oplus P_{0, 1} \oplus K_{1, 3} = X \oplus K_{0, 2} \oplus K_{1, 3}$ and forward it to the next hop $N_2$.
+With this operation, $N_1$ decrypts the received message $M_0$ with key $P_{0, 1}$ and encrypt it with $K_{1, 3}$.

-\item For $ 1 \leq i \leq {m-1}$, each $N_i$ receives from $N_{i-1}$ the message $M_{i-1} = X_A \oplus K_{{i-2}, i} \oplus K_{{i-1}, {i+1}}$.
-Then $N_i$ again performs XOR operation to $M_{i-1}$ with its secret keys to generate the new message $M_i = M_{i-1} \oplus K_{{i-2}, i} \oplus K_{i, {i+2}} = X_A \oplus K_{{i-1}, {i+1}} \oplus K_{i, {i+2}}$ and forward it to the next hop $N_{i+1}$. $N_i$ decrypts the received message with key $K_{{i-2}, i}$ and encrypts it with $K_{i, {i+2}}$.
+\item For $ 1 \leq i \leq {m-1}$, each $N_i$ receives from $N_{i-1}$ the message $M_{i-1} = X \oplus K_{{i-2}, i} \oplus K_{{i-1}, {i+1}}$.
+Then $N_i$ again performs XOR operation to $M_{i-1}$ with its secret keys to generate the new message $M_i = M_{i-1} \oplus K_{{i-2}, i} \oplus K_{i, {i+2}} = X \oplus K_{{i-1}, {i+1}} \oplus K_{i, {i+2}}$ and forward it to the next hop $N_{i+1}$. $N_i$ decrypts the received message with key $K_{{i-2}, i}$ and encrypts it with $K_{i, {i+2}}$.

-\item $N_m$ receives the message $M_{m-1} = X_A \oplus K_{{m-2}, {m}} \oplus K_{{m-1}, {m+1}}$ from $N_{m-1}$.
-Then $N_m$ again performs XOR operation with its secret keys to generate the new message $M_m = X_A \oplus K_{m-1, m+1} \oplus P_{m, {m+1}}$ and forward it to the next hop $N_{+1}$, i.e. Bob.
+\item $N_m$ receives the message $M_{m-1} = X \oplus K_{{m-2}, {m}} \oplus K_{{m-1}, {m+1}}$ from $N_{m-1}$.
+Then $N_m$ again performs XOR operation with its secret keys to generate the new message $M_m = X \oplus K_{m-1, m+1} \oplus P_{m, {m+1}}$ and forward it to the next hop $N_{+1}$, i.e. Bob.
 As before, $N_m$ decrypts the received message $M_{m-1}$ with key $K_{{m-2}, m}$ and encrypt it with $P_{m, {m+1}}$.

-\item Bob receives $X_A \oplus K_{{m-1}, {m+1}} \oplus P_{m, m+1}$ from $N_m$.
-Then Bob, i.e., $N_{m+1}$ can perform XOR operation with its secret keys to decrypts the message to retrieve $X_A$.
-Alice and Bob share the secret key $K(A) = X_A$ for further communication. \end{enumerate}
+\item Bob receives $X \oplus K_{{m-1}, {m+1}} \oplus P_{m, m+1}$ from $N_m$.
+Then Bob, i.e., $N_{m+1}$ can perform XOR operation with its secret keys to decrypts the message to retrieve $X$.
+Alice and Bob share the secret key $K(A) = X$ for further communication. \end{enumerate}